muenalan/btest/README.md

     BT_DEBUG - debug-level controlling the verbosity (default=0, silent)
     BT_PROTOCOL - protocol for bt_summary (default=TAP)
+    BT_EPOCH_DELTA_MIN - minimal number of seconds a test uses, so the time is included in the testreport (default=0, always).

 # Structural functions

 ## bt_begin <testname> <expected>